 Fast, effortless and 100% online.

 The Society of Authors is a trade union for writers, illustrators and literary translators.
 They were established in 1884.

-The union advises, protects and lobbies for the interests of the profession.
-In addition to this, they hold events and seminars covering topics such as tax returns for those in the industry – and they help members in two principal ways:
+The union advises, protects and lobbies for the interests of the writing profession.
+They also hold events and seminars covering topics such as tax returns for those in the industry – and they help members in two principal ways:

-A council of 60 eminent writers run the council and are responsible for electing the president.
-A Management Committee directs it and a staff runs the day-to-day operations.
+A council of 60 writers is responsible for electing the society’s president.
+A Management Committee then directs it and staff run the day-to-day operations.

 The Society of Authors believes that the tax landscape in the UK is not beneficial to authors.
-A study in 2016 was led by the European Commission surveyed authors, illustrators, translators and journalists.
-Consequently, it found that UK writers had less protection than in many other European countries.
+A study in 2016 that was led by the European Commission surveyed authors, illustrators, translators and journalists.
+It found that UK writers had less protection than in many other European countries.

 They are now tackling the following tax-related areas that do not favour writers:

 If being an author is your principal source of income, it’s likely that you’ll be self-employed.
 In this case, you’ll have to pay tax via a tax return by the 31st January deadline.
 What you pay depends on how much you earned but in general you will owe Income Tax and National Insurance.

 Take a look at the 2020/21 Income Tax rates below: